446 - Degree in Biotechnology

 3.1.
 Assessment tasks (description of tasks, marking system and assessment criteria)

-The student must demonstrate that he/she has achieved the expected learning outcomes by means of the following assessment activities
+The student must demonstrate that he has achieved the expected learning results through the following evaluation activities:

-Fraud or total or partial plagiarism in any of the assessment tests (including practical session reports) will result in failure of the subject with the minimum mark, in addition to the disciplinary sanctions that the guarantee committee adopts for these cases.
+Fraud or total or partial plagiarism in any of the evaluation tests will lead to the suspension of the subject with the minimum grade, in addition to the disciplinary sanctions that the guarantee commission adopts for these cases.

 4. Methodology, learning tasks, syllabus and resources

 The methodology followed in this course is oriented towards the achievement of the learning objectives.
 It favors the understanding of the different animal biotechnologies.
 A wide range of teaching and learning tasks are implemented, such as theory sessions, laboratory sessions, and seminars.